-The Company's board of directors ("Board") has responsibility for strategic oversight of the Company and for ensuring that the management of the Company ("Management") complies with its legal and regulatory requirements.
+The Company's board of directors ("Board") has responsibility for strategic oversight of the Company (which includes the Malta Branch) and for ensuring that the management of the Company ("Management") complies with its legal and regulatory requirements in both jurisdictions.
 The Board of Directors adheres to the Articles of Association, which details each director's statutory and fiduciary duties under Gibraltar law.